SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 ##### Predefined custom actions

-There are several predefined custom actions which can be selected to apply predefined actions to the relevant resources.
+There are several predefined custom actions which can be selected to apply actions to the relevant resources.
 ![Predefined custom actions](/images/device-protocols/lwm2m/lwm2m-predefined-custom-actions.png)

 Actions that are relevant for Device (/3):